page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 How do you pass the Trading Combine?

-The trailing max drawdown is a little more complicated.
-Using the $50,000 account as an example again, your trailing max drawdown is $2,000.
+Here’s how the max drawdown works.
+Using the $50,000 account as an example, your trailing max drawdown is $2,000.
 Topstep advises that you think of the max drawdown as a minimum account balance.
 That means you start with a minimum account balance of $48,000.
 For the sake of the Trading Combine, the trailing max drawdown is calculated at the end of the trading day, meaning you can dip below $48,000 so long as you finish the trading day above.

 The trailing max drawdown is a moving target, however.
 If you make a profit during your first day of $1,000, you start the second day with $51,000 in your account.
 Your trailing max drawdown of $2,000 means your new minimum account balance is $49,000, and it will stay there even if you lose money on subsequent trading days.